30 Foods to Meal Prep on Sunday for Healthy Eating During the Week

 Instead of mashed potatoes, which have more carbohydrates and can be made with fattening cream, try making cauliflower mash.
-They taste similar to mashed potatoes and are easy to make: chop a head of cauliflower and steam it, then add to a food processor with cooked garlic and olive oil, and blend in cream cheese and parmesan cheese.
+They taste similar to mashed potatoes and are easy to make: chop a head of cauliflower and steam it, then add to a food processor with cooked garlic and olive oil, and blend in cream cheese and Parmesan cheese.
 It's much lower in calories and carbs, and cauliflower is a great addition to your plate for some extra vitamins and nutrients, such as vitamins B6, C, and K.

 Trail mix is another great snack you can prep for the week.
 But, you should be careful with how many sugary additives you put into your homemade trail mix.
 Try sticking to a medley of nuts and seeds, and add only one or two sweet ingredients (like dark chocolate chips or raisins) to keep your snack low in the calorie and sugar departments.
-If you want to learn how to make a tasty trail mix, then check out our tips on How To Make The Perfect Trail Mix.

 Fresh ginger root is at the base of many delicious stews, curries, soups, and even drinks that can boost your immunity, like a fire cider.
 In order to make your life easier during the week, grate all the ginger root you have, peel included, and freeze in an ice cube tray or zip top bag.
 When you're cooking, add the grated root to sautéeing onions when starting a soup or sauce, or make a pot of tea by steeping it in hot water for a few minutes.
 This is an ingredient that doesn't necessarily come to mind as a meal-prep basic, but will be put into good use frequently, as long as it's prepped and ready to go.